 This is the first of the general science series and is a prerequisite to many other science courses.
 Presents an integrated study of forces and motions in the physical world.
 Students must enroll in lecture and laboratory sections.
-Prerequisite: MTH60 or consent of instructor and RD30 or RD90; MTH65 recommended.
+Prerequisite: MTH60 or consent of instructor and RD90, or designated placement test scores; MTH65 recommended.